VamKon/AzureNotes/DevOps.md

 * *Role bindings* are used to assign *roles* for a given *namespace*.
 If you need to bind roles across the entire cluster, or cluster resources outside a given namespace, you can instead use `ClusterRoleBindings`
 * `Docker compose` enables you to bring up multiple containers and run tests.
 You can use a `docker-compose.yml` file to define two containers that need to work together.
 * Scale pods manually - `kubectl scale --replicas=n deployment/[podname]`
+* The `kubelet` is the primary “node agent” that runs on each node.
+The kubelet works in terms of a PodSpec.
+A PodSpec is a YAML or JSON object that describes a pod.
+The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.

 ## ACR